 In 1999, Kavanaugh authored a brief in the landmark Santa Fe Independent School District v.
-Doe case in which he argued that not only were student-led prayers at football games constitutional, but criticized previous Supreme Court rulings about religious intrusion into public schools.
+Doe case in which he argued that not only were student-led prayers at football games constitutional—even when those prayers are promoted and endorsed by the school—but also criticized previous Supreme Court rulings about religious intrusion into public schools.
 Kavanaugh wrote that it would be unconstitutional to prevent students from delivering prayers or sectarian religious speeches to a captive audience of students at events like graduations or at the beginning of the school day as long as the selection of student speakers was done in a neutral way, such as holding a vote.

 Kavanaugh, in the same brief, also argued that the constitutional prohibition on government funding of religious activities “is of questionable validity and is inconsistent with the thrust of the Court’s modern jurisprudence.”
 In a recent speech to the American Enterprise Institute, Kavanaugh went even further and advocated for direct government funding of religious schools and houses of worship as long as the funds were part of a “neutral program.”

 In the Santa Fe decision, the Supreme Court rejected Kavanaugh’s arguments in a 6-3 ruling.
 The Court ruled that schools could not use students to get around the constitutional requirement of religious neutrality from public schools.
 With additions of Chief Justice Roberts and Justices Gorsuch and Alito to the court since the Santa Fe decision (Justice Clarence Thomas was already serving on the Court), Kavanaugh would be the fifth vote to overturn this important protection for atheist and minority-religion students.